CrLeCook/Milestone-Project-2/README.md

 ## What I'd do differently
 I'd have more of a plan.
 I'd have subject matter I find engaging from the onset.
 I made this project after being dissatisfied with my original idea and worked through most of the night on it. (coming off night-shifts helped!)

 Given more time I would make the health bars 'lose points' after each round, thinking in terms of game-logic this could be hard to implement but it definitely can be done.
-I would have also added more types, such as Rock, Electric, etc and expand the game past 3 options.
+I would have also added more types, such as Rock, Electric, etc to expand the game past 3 options - this would also reduce the amount of ties in the game.

 ## Testing
 The website has been tested on: